build notes

 On low memory machines, disable the /MP switch.

-Some versions of the Visual Studio solutions use vcpkg, which sometimes resolves dependencies.
+Some versions of the Visual Studio solutions used vcpkg, which sometimes resolves dependencies.
 For all such versions, except recent editions of Visual Studio 2022, you may need to first download and install vcpkg yourself.

 Unii & mock Unii